-Rotary machining a statue (Venus, Nefertiti).Two beautiful woman (Venus de Milo and Queen Nefertiti of Egypt) are used to show you how rotation axis machining is done in DeskProto, in the printed tutorial and in the video tutorials.
+Rotary machining a statue (Lincoln, Venus, Nefertiti).One famous man (Abraham Lincoln) and two beautiful woman (Venus de Milo and Queen Nefertiti of Egypt) are used to show you how rotation axis machining is done in DeskProto.
+DeskProto offers continuous rotation: the model rotates during machining, like the roast on a barbecue spit

-- The Video tutorials can be started below:
+The following Video tutorials can be started below:

 - 1. Venus de Milo geometry